-QC Marathon Race Director: “It’s not the first time and it won’t be the last time for marathons”
+QC Marathon Race Director: ‘It’s not the first time and it won’t be the last time for marathons’

 However, during the men’s race of the marathon, frontrunners Elijah Mwangangi Saolo and Luke Kibet were in the lead just beyond the halfway point of the race when a volunteer bike rider guiding the elite group made a wrong turn.
 Saolo and Kibet followed the rider, off of what Moreno defined as a “well-marked” and “properly labeled” route onto the half-marathon route instead of the marathon route.
 Because they ran off the route, both runners were disqualified.

-“Unfortunately one of our bicyclists made a bad turn and our two frontrunners took that turn,” Moreno said, ”It’s not the first time and it won’t be the last time for marathons.”
+“Unfortunately one of our bicyclists made a bad turn and our two frontrunners took that turn,” Moreno said. ”It’s not the first time and it won’t be the last time for marathons.”

 Men’s winner Tyler Pence was roughly 20 seconds behind Saolo and Kibet when the disqualification happened.
 Pence finished with the 3rd fastest time in course history with a time of 2:15:06.